clemsonacm/presentations/sources/autograding/autograding.md

 - Saves you time grading for large classes
 - Encourages students to submit early and often
 - Encourages students to use an iterative approach
-- Reinforces Test Driven Development
+- Done correctly, reinforces Test Driven Development

 ## Student Perspective